Who is obliged to submit a-meldings

 Payments made to persons who are not employees, such as fees to freelancers or contractors who are not self-employed, must be reported in the a-melding in the months in which payments are made.
 In these cases, you should use the employment type “Freelancers, contractors and fee recipients”.
-Employment relationships of this type are not registered in the Aa Register.
+Employment relationships of this type are registered in the Aa Register from 2021.
 You only need to submit an a-melding in months in which payments are made to freelancers, contractors and fee recipients.

 Managing directors who do not take a salary

 If you are listed as a managing director in the Central Coordinating Register of Legal Entities, but you do not perform any other duties for the company, no employment relationship should normally be reported for you in the a-melding.
 If you receive a director’s fee, your employment relationship must be reported as a freelancer, contractor, fee recipient, etc. This employment is only reported for the month or months in which you receive a fee.